 - Participation in the local California Community Colleges Skills Panel.

 The full text of AB 86 can be found on the California Legislative Information Web site [http://leginfo.legislature.ca.gov/] .

 Funds in the amount of $250 million will be made available to school districts, county superintendents of school, charter schools, and community college districts in the form of one-time competitive grants.

-As of today, the California Career Pathways Trust Request for Application (RFA) has not been released.
-Once the RFA is ready to be release, it will be posted on the California Department of Education Available Funding Web page [http://www.cde.ca.gov/fg/fo/af/].
+The California Career Pathways Trust Request for Application (RFA) is posted on the California Department of Education Available Funding Web page [http://www.cde.ca.gov/fg/fo/af/].

 Questions and Answers